-Another symptom which is rather rare is recurrent risk for thrombosis.
-If the body or the tail of the pancreas is affected, symptoms generally occur even later so that the prognosis is worse compared to the cancer in the head of the pancreas.
+Another symptom that is rather rare is a recurrent risk for thrombosis.
+If the body or the tail of the pancreas is affected, symptoms generally occur even later so that the prognosis is worse compared to cancer in the head of the pancreas.

 Normally, the tumor is not palpable.
 However, the gall bladder is palpable if the tumor obstructs the common bile duct.
 Jaundice also results in this situation (Courvoisier’s sign).
-Tumor markers CA 19-9 and CEA should not serve for an early diagnosis, but are helpful in the post-surgery follow-up.
+Tumor markers CA 19-9 and CEA should not serve for early diagnosis but are helpful in the post-surgery follow-up.

 Only a few patients can be cured with the resection of the tumor since metastases are, in most cases, already there when the diagnosis is made.

 The results of chemo and radiation therapy are also not satisfactory.
-The latter is helpful, however, in therapy of the pancreatic pain.
-In most patients, palliative interventions (biliodigestive anastomosis, percutaneous stenting and biliary drainage) are indicated.
+The latter is helpful, however, in the therapy of the pancreatic pain.
+In most patients, palliative interventions (biliodigestive anastomosis, percutaneous stenting, and biliary drainage) are indicated.
 They can prolong life for six to nine months.

 Examination of the Pancreas